 Finding an African Skink can be difficult because there are not many breeders who breed them.
 This can be because they are difficult to sex.
 Getting a wild-caught African Skink is not recommended because they could carry diseases or be more aggressive.

-Expert reptile owners don’t generally like getting Skinks as a pet because they consider them somewhat boring.
+Expert reptile owners don’t generally like getting Skinks as a pet because they consider them somewhat boring, but they make great family pets.

 African Fire Skinks are not known to have many health issues.
 Most of the health issues are caused by poor living conditions.
 Cleaning their tank regularly and feeding them a balanced diet should keep them healthy.

-Treatments can range from injecting the Fire Skink with mineral supplements to medication and dietary modifications.
-To keep your pet from having MBD, they should be fed a diet rich in calcium (or calcium supplements) and have daily exposure to UV lighting.
+Treatments can range from injecting your reptile with mineral supplements to medication and dietary modifications.
+To keep your reptiles from having MBD, they should be fed a diet rich in calcium (or calcium supplements) and have daily exposure to UV lighting.

 African Fire Skinks have low grooming needs.
 They generally don’t bathe so you don’t have to bathe them.
 They will however need a water bowl and a slightly higher humidity when they are about to shed their skin.
 A visible sign of shedding is when their skin becomes pale or starts to come off.
 If this happens, slightly increasing the humidity will help them shed.